infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 ## Exercise 2: Smooth transitions between fields from the keyboard

+- Add KeyboardToolbar from react-native-keyboard-controller to ScreenWithScrolling at the bottom
+- Verify that it works as expected on the profile screen

 ## Exercise 3: New dropdown component

 ## Exercise 4: Full text search in the dropdown